-Available in Plain, Strawberry, Blueberry and Good Greens & Pineapple, Good Karma Probiotic could be likened to a drinkable yogurt.
+Available in Plain, Strawberry, Blueberry and Good Greens & Pineapple, Good Karma Probiotic could be likened to a drinkable yogurt or kefir.
 It’s a bit thicker and creamier than the standard flaxmilk beverages with a sweet and slightly tangy taste.

 Similar to most brands of yogurt, Good Karma Probiotic is a bit high in sugar.
 That healthy bacteria loves to feed on sugar!
-The Plain is the lowest, with 15 grams per cup, although the others have 23 to 24 grams per cup.
+The Plain is modestly sweetened, as mentioned above, but the flavored varieties have 19 to 20 grams of sugars per cup.
 This is the only issue that would keep me from making Good Karma Probiotic a part of my daily diet.

 Good Karma Probiotic is stocked with 7 strains of dairy-free live and active cultures for tummy-taming powers.
 Which are all added after pasteurization for preservation.

 Certifications: Good Karma Probiotic Cultured Flaxmilk Beverages are Non-GMO Verified and Certified Kosher OU-D (they are dairy-free by ingredients, but dairy may be present on the lines or in the facility – see our Understanding Kosher guide).